the-road-to-javascript/the-road-to-javascript/manuscript/javascript-fundamentals-one/index.md

 }
 ~~~~~~~

 While relational and comparison operators are used to derive booleans from other primitives, using logical AND and OR operators is always helpful when combining multiple booleans into one boolean.
-Last but not least, it's important to know about the **logical !
-(NOT) operator** which is there to flip a boolean from `false` to `true` or `true` to `false`:
+Last but not least, you should know about the **logical !
+(NOT) operator** which is there to flip a boolean from `false` to `true` or from `true` to `false`:

 {title="index.js",lang="javascript"}
 ~~~~~~~